Roset, Vestland

-Roset or Nordsida is a village in Stryn Municipality in Vestland county, Norway.
+Roset (also: Nordsida) is a village in Stryn Municipality in Vestland county, Norway.
 The village is located on the northern shore of the Nordfjorden.
 The village is located about 15 km east of the village of Randabygda and about 15 km west of the village of Stryn.
 The village of Innvik lies directly across the Nordfjorden from Roset.
 Nordsida Church is located in Roset.